-Intended outcome Success criteria To ensure all pupils attend school and are punctual Attendance of disadvantaged pupils is above 96% To raise the attainment and rates of progress of disadvantaged pupils Attainment of disadvantaged pupils compares favourably with the attainment of disadvantaged pupils nationally and is broadly in line with the attainment of non-disadvantaged pupils in school To ensure disadvantaged pupils have part funded access to a range of enrichment activities across the school year All children have the opportunity to engage with a wide range of extra-curricular activities that enrich their learning experience.
-These will include, but not necessarily be limited to, trips, holiday clubs and after-school clubs To ensure all pupils have good wellbeing and know a range of strategies to support positive mental health and to enable them Provision of effective, bespoke nurture sessions will result in children identifying their well-being in a more positive way.
+Intended outcome Success criteria To ensure all pupils attend school and are punctual Attendance of at least 90% of ourdisadvantaged pupils is above 96% To raise the attainment and rates of progress of disadvantaged pupils Attainment of disadvantaged pupils compares favourably with the attainment of disadvantaged pupils nationally and is broadly in line with the attainment of non-disadvantaged pupils in school To ensure disadvantaged pupils have part funded access to a range of enrichment activities across the school year All children have the opportunity to engage with a wide range of extra-curricular activities that enrich their learning experience.
+These will include, but not necessarily be limited to, trips, holiday clubs and after-school clubs To ensure all pupils have good wellbeing and know a range of strategies to support positive mental health and to enable them to regulate their behaviour more effectively Provision of effective, bespoke nurture sessions will result in children identifying their well-being in a more positive way.
 This will be supported by the views of parents.
+Well-being lessons will provide all children with strategies to support their mental health.
+Forest School sessions will be provided for all children for whom an extra benefit has been identified